Dimension-variable Mapless Navigation with Deep Reinforcement Learning: APPROACH

-The meta agent is expected to master the skill of navigation in very crowded scenarios.
-Directly training the navigation agent in a crowded scenario is challenging, partly due to high crashing rate and sparse goal-reaching rate.
-To address this problem, previous works usually follow the curriculum learning (CL) paradigm: start from simple navigation tasks and gradually increase the task difficulty.
-For robot navigation, the task difficulty is mainly determined by the crowded level of the navigation scenario: the more crowded the scenario, the harder the navigation task is.
+The meta agent is expected to master the navigation skill in very crowded scenarios.
+Directly training the navigation agent in a crowded scenario is challenging, partly due to the high collision rate and sparse goal-reaching rate.
+To address this problem, we follow the curriculum learning (CL) paradigm \cite{Bengio2009}: start from simple navigation tasks and gradually increase the task difficulty.
+For robot navigation, the task difficulty is mainly determined by the crowded level of the navigation scenario: the more crowded the scenario, the more complex the navigation task is.
 In this paper, all the training scenarios in the training curriculum share the same layout but with different room sizes.
-As shown in Fig. 5, the initial training scenario is Env0 (Fig. 5(a)), a $8\times8\text{m}^2$ room which contains various shapes of obstacles and much free space.
-The rest scenarios in the curriculum are ordered by their room size: the room side length of the following training scenario is one meter shorter than that of the current one.
+The scenarios in the curriculum are ordered by their room size: the room size of the next training scenario must be shorter than that of the current one.
 By reducing the room size, the subsequent task is guaranteed to be harder than the current one.
-Compared with the training scenarios in [3], [12], [14], [15], some scenarios (Env2 and Env3) in our curriculum is much more crowded.
-Considering the exploration noise in DRL, the criterion of task completion is that the agent reaches a success rate of $90\%$ in the recent 50 episodes.
-After finishing one task, the agent will be shifted to the next scenario according to the curriculum.
+Considering the exploration noise in DRL, the criterion of task completion in each scenario is that the agent reaches a success rate of $90\%$ in the recent 50 episodes.
+After finishing one task, the agent will be transited to the next scenario according to the curriculum.
 The training will end when the total training steps exceed the pre-defined value.
+The detailed description of MSL is given in Algorithm \ref{algorithm}.